Skip to content

 Standards alignment

-OWASP + EU AI Act coverage.
+OWASP and EU AI Act starter mappings.

 ASI01Goal Hijacking

-Pre-contracts deny unauthorized tool calls regardless of prompt manipulation.
+Pre rules block unauthorized tool calls regardless of prompt manipulation.

 ASI02Tool Misuse